i-MSCP/plugins/incubator/RoundcubePlugins/README.md

 3. Upload the plugin through the plugin management interface
 4. Restore your plugin configuration file if needed
 5. Update the plugin list through the plugin management interface

+Note that depending on connection speed, update can take up several minutes.

 ## Configuration